Our guest today: Josh Green

 Part 1 highlights:

 - What is Digital Strategy?
-This is how he explains it, which I love.

 - What type of experience/pre-reqs are necessary for a digital strategist?